mediadesignpractices/fieldc_cheatsheets/GPIO.md

         print('interrupted!')
         print("Goodbye!")```

-Here's a more complex example that will blink an LED on for one second and off for one second *forever* until stopped by the keyboard interrupt command:
+Here is a more complex example that will blink an LED on for one second and off for one second *forever* until stopped by the keyboard interrupt command:

 ```python
 from gpiozero import LED